Coronavirus infects Indore's image amid rising cases, deaths

-Despite being under a strict curfew since late March and enjoying the status of India's cleanest city, Indore has acquired the dubious distinction of recording a very high coronavirus mortality rate.
-Till Friday morning, the city had clocked 849 COVID-19 cases, and the 47 deaths here since the outbreak began less than a month ago are 10.75 per cent of the 437 fatalities recorded across the country.
+Despite being under strict curfew since late March and enjoying the status of India's cleanest city, Indore has acquired the dubious distinction of recording a very high coronavirus mortality rate.
+Till Friday morning, the city had recorded 842 COVID- 19 cases, and the 47 deaths here since the outbreak began less than a month ago are 10.75 per cent of the 437 fatalities recorded across the country.

 The 5.58 per cent death rate in the city is itself above the national average, officials point out.
 Madhya Pradesh has so far recorded 1,299 coronavirus cases and 63 deaths, with Indore leading other cities on both counts by a wide margin.